For Immediate Release, February 13, 2019

 “Instead of relentlessly attacking one of our nation’s most popular and effective conservation laws, Congress should focus on fully funding the Act and enforcing its protections,” said Kurose.
 “The iconic recovery of the bald eagle and the gray whale are proof that the Endangered Species Act works, but this progress could all be undone if these extreme legislation proposals are successful.”

 The Center for Biological Diversity Action Fund is a national nonprofit organization that advocates for legislation and legislators that will advance a progressive environmental agenda.
-The Center Action Fund is the 501(c)(4) affiliate of the Center for Biological Diversity, but these organizations’ names are not interchangeable.
+The Center for Biological Diversity Action Fund is the 501(c)(4) affiliate of the Center for Biological Diversity, but these organizations’ names are not interchangeable.